Groups acting on trees with Tits' independence property (P): Invariant structures

 \subsection{Invariant partial orientations}

-\begin{defn} An \defbold{orientation} of a graph $\Gamma$ is a subset $O$ of $A\Gamma$ such that for all $a \in A\Gamma$, either $a$ or $\overline{a}$ is in $O$, but not both.
-In particular, an \defbold{orientable graph} is a graph in the sense of Serre, in other words, there are no edges such that $a = \overline{a}$.
-More generally, a \defbold{partial orientation} is any (possibly empty) subset $O$ of $A\Gamma$ such that given $a \in A\Gamma$, $O$ does not contain both of $a$ and $\overline{a}$, but it could contain neither of them.
-We say the (partial) orientation is \defbold{$G$-invariant} if $gO = O$ for all $g \in G$. \end{defn}
+In this subsection we define strongly confluent partial orientations (\scpos) of graphs (Definition~\ref{def:scopo}) and then define \scpos of local action diagrams (see Definition~\ref{def:scopoDelta}, which is a restatement of Definition~\ref{def:introScopoDelta} from the introduction).
+We define cotrees of graphs (Definition~\ref{def:cotreeGraph}) and cotrees and invariant ends of local action diagrams (Definition~\ref{def:CotreeDelta}).
+In Definition~\ref{def:scposTypes} we define three types (\ref{scposTypeI})--(\ref{scposTypeIII}) of \scpos and prove in Theorem~\ref{thm:strongly_confluent_attractor} that these types in fact form a classification of \scpos.
+From this we deduce that all \scpos arise from cotrees and ends, and this allows us to then prove Theorem~\ref{thm:invariants} from the introduction which relates the invariant subtrees and fixed ends of actions on trees with the \scpos of the associated local action diagram.

+Recall that a \defbold{partial orientation} of a graph $\Gamma$ is a subset $O$ of $A\Gamma$ such that for each $a \in A\Gamma$, if $a \in O$ then $\ol{a} \not\in O$.
 Every $G$-invariant partial orientation of $T$ gives rise to a partial orientation of $G \backslash T$, and conversely.
 In particular, the local action diagram provides enough information to give a list of the $G$-invariant partial orientations of $T$.

-\begin{lem} Let $\Gamma$ be a graph, let $G \le \Aut(\Gamma)$, let $\Gamma' = (G \backslash \Gamma)$ and let $\pi = \pi_{(\Gamma,G)}$.
+\begin{lem} Let $\Gamma$ be a graph, let $G \le \Aut(\Gamma)$, let $\Gamma' = G \backslash \Gamma$ and let $\pi = \pi_{(\Gamma,G)}$.
 Then a subset $O$ of $A\Gamma$ is a $G$-invariant partial orientation of $\Gamma$ if and only if $O = \pi\inv(O')$ for some partial orientation $O'$ of $\Gamma'$.
 Moreover, $O$ is a full orientation of $\Gamma$ if and only if $O'$ is a full orientation of $\Gamma'$. \end{lem}

 \begin{proof} Suppose $O$ is a $G$-invariant partial orientation of $\Gamma$.
 Since $O$ consists of arcs and is $G$-invariant, we have $O = \pi\inv(O')$ for some subset $O'$ of $A\Gamma$.
 Suppose $O'$ is not a partial orientation, that is, there is $a \in O'$ such that also $\overline{a} \in O'$.
 Let $b \in \pi\inv(a)$.
 Then